MACmidiDEV/MCAMACHO-DataCentric-CIM3/README.md

 - Checked if each link on the home page lead to the correct web page
     - All links lead to the right web page
+- Tested if adding LearningLink from the bottom sheet pop up model form worked and if a user was able to submit that record in the database
+    - Tests worked right, as I was able to add a LearningLink and the record posted in database
 - Tested if adding LearningLink to the LearningLinks page worked and if a user was able to delete and edit them
     - Tests worked right, as I was able to add, edit and delete the LearningLink
 - Tested if other web browsers could see the LearningLink added to the database